julcsii/simple-conda-ml-template/README.md

-# simple-ml-template
+# simple-conda-ml-template
-Cookiecutter template to kick off your machine learning experiments with MLflow, Jupyter and more.
+Cookiecutter template to kick off your machine learning experiments with conda, MLflow, Jupyter and more.

 ## About this template